ovnisoftware/NormsDist/README.md

 standard deviations, just run this function:

 ```
-//Probability of being below 3 standard deviations is 99.86% minus the probability of being above 1 standard deviation
+//Probability of being below 3 standard deviations is 99.86%
+//minus the probability of being above 1 standard deviation
 //is 84.13%, so you get .1573 or 15.73% as the answer.
 double answer = N(3) - N(1);
 ```